ionathanch/system-f-redex/README.md

 * This doesn't belong here

 ## TODOs
-* Fix reduction in F-ACC so that normalization occurs beneath let expressions
-* Finish ACC translations of `fun` and `polyfun`; add tests (type preservation and correctness)
+* Implement hoisting pass!
 * Fix ambiguity of ANF let-evaluation context
-* Add evaluation context for call-by-name, normal order evaluation (all)
+* Add evaluation context for call-by-name, normal order evaluation (why?
+CBN doesn't follow the "intuitive" notion of how a program runs)
 * Finish Church encodings (F)
 * Add inventory of metafunctions and how to run things to this README
 * Fix `redex-judgement-equals-chk` macro so that when check-true fails, the highlight goes over the failed branch, not over the macro itself (redex-chk)